To view the access map and brochure click on Lower Whanganui Headwaters.

-Select link to go directly to river/stream information:
+Please select link below to go directly to the information:

 The Whakapapa is a large river that flows from the northern slopes of Mt Ruapehu, along the edge of the Tongariro Forest, before joining the Whanganui River at Kakahi.
 It is one of New Zealand’s finest trout fisheries with rainbow and brown trout averaging 2kg.
 Generally, the water quality is pristine, very cold and crystal clear - in the upper reaches water clarity can exceeds 10 metres.